 - Immodium – 1/3 of our group felt sick after the first meal in Morocco, including me.

-- Emergen-C or Vitamin C tablets – it’s good to give your immune system a boost when you’re on a coach and plane for many of the days with other sick people.
+- Emergen-C or Vitamin C tablets – it’s good to give your immune system a boost when you’re on a coach and plane for many days with other sick people.

 - Dramamine / Motion Relief Bands if you’re prone to getting seasick while traveling by ferry.